crazy2266/slim-data-crypt/README.md

 - PBKDF2-HMAC-SHA256
 - X25519

-Please use command "make" to run tests.
+Please use command "make" to build tests, and the test programs will be generated in ./tests directory.